 Safeguarding covers more than the contribution made to child protection in relation to individual children.
-It also encompasses issues such as student health and safety and bullying, and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, academy security, drugs and substance misuse, etc. There may also be other safeguarding issues that are specific to the local area or population.
-List the policies and where you can find them.
+It also encompasses issues such as student health and safety and bullying, and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, academy security, drugs and substance misuse, GDPR etc. There may also be other safeguarding issues that are specific to the local area or population.
+These related policies can be found on our website.